About Us

 One example is cerebral palsy which may occur during fetal development, at birth or shortly after birth due to preventable medical malpractice.

-Such a situation is a compelling cause for taking action since it has been said that children are our future!
-We consider it our duty as well as a tremendous opportunity to influence the lives of both the young mothers as well as their children in the positive direction God would desire.
+Such a situation is a compelling case for taking action since it has been said that children are our future!
+We consider it our duty as well as a tremendous opportunity to influence the lives of both the young mothers as well as their children in the positive direction God desires.
 After all investing in their lives and future benefits the whole of society.